uni7corn/compose-hot-reload/README.md

    }
    ```

-4. In your `settings.gradle.kts` file, add a plugin that's required for the Compose Hot Reload plugin:
+4. An installation of the JetBrains Runtime is required:
+   Launching Compose Hot Reload with the Kotlin Multiplatform IDE plugin will re-use IntelliJ's installation of the
+   JetBrains Runtime.
+   If you want Gradle to automatically download the JetBrains Runtime, add the following code to your
+   `settings.gradle.kts` file
    ```
    plugins {
        id("org.gradle.toolchains.foojay-resolver-convention") version "1.0.0"